Wenxl3/CBME/Simulation/README.md

 * ## Simulations in the the main paper

-  * To create FIGURE 1 in "Section 5.1 Impact of measurement error" of the main paper, run the R scripts located in the folder `01BiasAnalysis_ASMD`.
+  * To create FIGURE 1 in Section "5.1 Impact of measurement error" of the main paper, run the R scripts located in the folder `01BiasAnalysis_ASMD`.

-  * To create TABLE 1 in "5.2 ATT estimation with measurement error correction" of the main paper, run the R scripts located in the folder `02Simulation`.
+  * To create TABLE 1 in Section "5.2 ATT estimation with measurement error correction" of the main paper, run the R scripts located in the folder `02Simulation`.

-  * To create FIGURE 2 in "5.3 ASMD comparison" of the main paper, run the R scripts located in the folder `03ASMDComparison4Simulation`.
+  * To create FIGURE 2 in Section "5.3 ASMD comparison" of the main paper, run the R scripts located in the folder `03ASMDComparison4Simulation`.

 * ## Other simulations in the Supplementary Material